I am a 65 years woman in my first solo travel.I am living now in Israel and would like to travel for 3 months beggining

 Otherwise, getting a little more adventurous, you might consider Laos, Cambodia or Burma.

-All are wonderful destinations. over 7 years ago
+All are wonderful destinations. about 8 years ago

 Hello.
 I agree with comments above.
 Cambodia, Vietnam, Laos are endlessly interesting, lovely people, mostly respectful of older individuals (unlike North Americans who will not bother to speak with you, include you in activities, or value your opinon or advise) So for a solo woman traveller this is important.
 Also Malaysia, Thailand, Burma.
 The changing social fabric and frentic economic activity in China is something to behold.
 But I find it spendy even in the cheapest inns and roadside food vendors.
 And I speak Chinese.
 Still,mt is informative, educational, and sometimes enjoyable. (: As I will be in Brazil soon for several months, and also a woman of age who travels alone, perhaps you have suggestions for me?
 I am interested primarily in coastal towns (though not tourist sites) and learning more of current economic changes, education, social conditions.
-Enjoy your travels. over 7 years agoAnswered by MacKenzie via WorldNomads.com
+Enjoy your travels. about 8 years agoAnswered by MacKenzie via WorldNomads.com

 I would suggest you to go to Thailand and Cambodia.
 Avoid muslim countries (Malaysia, Indonesia, Brunei).